serhat-m/core-i18n/README.md

 }

 const t = createTranslate(messages, "en-EN")

-t("availability", { count: 1 }) // Output: "Only one item available"
+const translation = t("availability", { count: 1 })
+// Result: "Only one item available"
 ```

 Special translations for `{ count: 0 }` are allowed to enable more natural language.
 If a `#zero` entry exists, it replaces the default plural form: